maxgio92/pomscan/docs/pomscan_dependency.md

   -a, --artifact-id string   Filter by artifact ID.
   -g, --group-id string      Filter by group ID.
 It must be combined with artifact ID.
   -h, --help                 help for dependency
+      --plugin               Whether to search an artifact through the plugin build dependencies.
       --version-only         Print only matches that have the version set.
 It supports properties.
 ```